Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

   work with.
 - We now had real-time updates that synchronised across all users.
-Previously they would have to manually trigger the calculations and then wait 20 mins and re-fresh their screens to get the changes.
+Previously they would have to manually trigger the calculations and then wait 20 mins and then re-fresh their screens to get the changes.
 - Most importantly we saved our users time and made their jobs easier.

 **Next slide**

-### Why is this relevant?
+### Atlas - why is this relevant?
 So why is this relevant to what I will be doing at the Allen Institute?

 This project gave me invaluable experience in delivering a technical software